GF ICCCP & (F) CERTIFICATION PROCESS

 Registrants are granted a 4 to 6 weeks grace period to submit:

-7. A Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance.
+7. Submit a satisfactory Vulnerable Sector Police Check/Police Check; & current Errors & Omission Insurance/Liability Insurance.

-Prior to applying, forward a current resume/CV to info@cvrp.ca to determine eligibility at NO COST.
+Prior to applying, candidates may perform a credential eligiblity self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.

 •introduction to life care planning, professional & ethical issues, evidence-based standards of practice, medical rehabilitation determination & cost projection;